• Skip to primary navigation

 Spicy Add chili flake, chopped Calabrian chilis, or a thinly sliced Fresno chili for some heat.

 Added Veggies You can add extra vegetables here if you'd like.
-Some sliced roasted bell peppers or a handful of spinach would be nice.
+Some sliced roasted red bell pepper, or fresh veggies like red onion, or a handful of baby spinach would be nice.

 How to Store